jiahao42/LambSTL/README.md

 Passing raw pointer such as int* to the template with **partial template specialization**

-* Sample3 - List and Slist
+* Sample3 - What makes iterator

+Figure out what makes iterator using List, iterator is not just a pointer!

 * Sample4 - How Deque works